Stay informed with the

 When it comes to bingo cards, both hard cards and paper cards have a series number printed on them.
 For example, card number 1252 will always have the same numbers in the same spaces.

-Casino dice or dies have 3 different items printed on them; the casino logo, the casino name and a code number.
-Before each shift the boxman will note each code number to help insure only casino-supplied dice are introduced to the game.
+Casino dice have 3 different items printed on them: the casino logo, the casino name and a code number.
+Before each shift, the boxman will note each code number to help insure only casino-supplied dice are introduced to the game.

 Harold’s Club in Reno was the first to offer free lessons on how to play most of the casino games.